 The Bishop and his staff support congregations as they carry out their mission and ministries.
 They provide resources and educational opportunities to encourage spiritual development and outreach in the churches of this diocese, as well as in the greater community.
-Together, our Bishop and churches work to do large scale ministry no church could operate alone, such as the ECC Summer Camp, the Jonathan Daniels House (a residential service corps for young adults), Hispanic Ministries and more.
+Together, our Bishop and churches work to do large scale ministry no church could operate alone, such as the ECC Summer Camp, Hispanic Ministries, ministries on college and university campuses, and more.
 Check out our Programs & Ministries pages to see all that we do and how you can get involved.

 Our diocese is located in the regional Province of New England also known as Province I. We are a colonial Diocese, and A Brief History of the Episcopal Church in Rhode Island traces our history from Pastor Blackstone’s preaching beneath the “Catholic Oak” in Lonsdale through the American Revolution and to the present day.

 About the Episcopal Church in the USA